 (2) All telephone companies exchanging telecommunications traffic, where technically and economically feasible, as the provider of originating or transiting intrastate telecommunications traffic that is transported and/or terminated on the network of another telephone company, shall comply with the signaling information delivery requirements outlined in 47 C.F.R.
 64.1601(a).
 This obligation is applicable to all telephone companies exchanging telecommunications traffic regardless of the network technology utilized by the telephone company to transport or terminate that traffic.

-(C) Traffic subject to non-access reciprocal compensation
+(C) The following types of traffic are subject to non-access reciprocal compensation:

 (2) Telecommunications traffic exchanged between a LEC and a wireless service provider that, at the beginning of the call, originates and terminates within the same major trading area as defined in 47 C.F.R.
 24.202(a), shall be subject to non-access reciprocal compensation.

-(3) Telecommunications traffic exchanged between a LEC and another telephone company in time division multiplexing (TDM) format that originates and/or terminates in internet protocol (IP) format and that otherwise meets the definitions in paragraph (C)(1) or (C)(2) of this rule.
+(3) Telecommunications traffic exchanged between a LEC and another telephone company in time division multiplexing (TDM) format that originates and/ or terminates in internet protocol (IP) format and that otherwise meets the definitions in paragraph (C)(1) or (C)(2) of this rule.
 Telecommunications traffic originates and/or terminates in IP format if it originates from and/or terminates to an end-user customer of a service that requires internet protocol compatible customer premises equipment.

 (D) Non-access reciprocal compensation arrangements